seven1m/sooner.io/README.md

 # Boomer Sooner

-Boomer Sooner is the distributed workflow engine and web-based management app built on Node.js and Hook.io, brought to you from the <a href="http://en.wikipedia.org/wiki/Oklahoma">Sooner State</a>.
+Boomer Sooner is the distributed workflow processing engine and web-based management app built on Node.js and Hook.io, brought to you from the <a href="http://en.wikipedia.org/wiki/Oklahoma">Sooner State</a>.

 Workflows are written in CoffeeScript via the web interface.

 ## Distributed

-m
-Thanks to [Hook.io](https://github.com/hookio/hook.io), "workers" and "listeners" can reside on any number of machines, and need only connected to one another via a TCP port you choose.
+Thanks to [Hook.io](https://github.com/hookio/hook.io), "workers" reside on any number of machines, and need only connect to one another via a TCP port you choose.

-## Fault Tolerant
+## Long-Lived

-Depending on how your workflow is written, it can be semi-tolerant of failures in the worker process.

-1. Whenever a workflow registers a hook with Hook.io, the callback is persisted to the database.
-This allows Boomer Sooner to re-register the same event(s) whenever the worker server is restarted.
-2. Your workflow must call `@done()` whenever it is finished; incomplete workflows are restarted when the worker comes back up.
-3. Save data using `@vars`, which persists your data to the database and allows your event callbacks access to the data, even if the worker server is restarted.
+TODO

 ## Worker

-To start up the worker, run:
+To start up the primary worker, run:

-    coffee worker -h IP_OF_WORKER
+    coffee worker

-Where `IP_OF_WORKER` should be this host's bind address, which allows other nodes to connect to it.

 You can have multiple workers, each responsible for handling different workflows.
 Designate one worker as the "main" worker, and connect all others to it via the `-c` (connect) switch:

+To start up another worker, run:

     coffee worker -c -h IP_OF_MAIN_WORKER -n vip-worker

+Where `IP_OF_MAIN_WORKER` should be the first's IP address.

-We named this worker "vip-worker" which allows us to target it with different workflows.
+You can name your additional worker in order to target it with different workflows.

 ## Web UI